Beyond Frosting » Recipes » Desserts » Pies » Brownie Bottom Oreo Mousse Pie

 • Make it as pie or bars.
 The choice is yours.
 I love the option to make this mousse pie in a square pan when I’m baking for a crowd.

-• A great make-ahead dessert.
-Another reason to love this Oreo mousse pie is that you can make it a day or two ahead of serving, since it needs time to chill in the fridge.
+• Take the pressure off.
+Making this Oreo mousse pie a day or two ahead of serving takes the pressure off during the holidays.
+The mousse needs time to chill in the fridge.

-• Make it from a box, or from scratch.
-You don’t need anything special for the brownie layer.
+• Brownie Mix – You can make the brownie layer from a box or from scratch.
 I usually grab a boxed brownie mix because it’s quick, but if you prefer a homemade version, I’d recommend my cocoa powder brownies or these fudgy homemade brownies made with melted chocolate.

 • Line the pan to prevent sticking.
 I also suggest lining the bottom of the pan with parchment paper, so your brownie layer doesn’t stick to the bottom of your pan.
 I have a tutorial on preparing a springform pan that covers how to line the pan easily (the tutorial is for a no-bake crust in a springform pan, but the same steps apply here!).